-The majority of construction workers were interviewed on a site that was located within the same region/nation as their permanent home: 62.6% for Greater London.
+The majority of construction workers were interviewed on a site that was located within the same region/nation as their permanent home: just over two thirds (68%) for the West Midlands.

-Unsurprisingly, it is London and the South East that 'import' the greatest proportion of construction workers (39.4% and 37.4% respectively).
+Unsurprisingly, it is the South East and London that 'import' the greatest proportion of construction workers (39.4% and 37.4% respectively).
 However, both import the majority of their workers from neighbouring regions, including each other.
-The East of England, West Midlands and East Midlands are also significant importers of labour, in each case at least three workers in every ten.
+The West Midlands, East Midlands and East of England are significant importers of labour, in each case at least three workers in every ten.

 Other regions/nations tend to import between one in ten and one in five workers, predominantly from neighbouring regions/nations.
-However, Wales, Scotland and Northern

-Ireland have lower levels of labour inflow.
+However, Wales, Scotland and Northern Ireland have lower levels of labour inflow.
 While 9.1% of those working on construction sites in Wales come from beyond the nation, two thirds of the incoming labour is from neighbouring regions.
 Scotland actually sources remarkably little of its imported construction labour force from the northern counties of England that it borders (just 2.0% of its entire workforce, but around one in four of its 'in-flowing' workers).